YasseenRamadan2005/yasseenramadan2005.github.io/docs/_posts/2025-06-28-Optimzed-VM-Translator.markdown

 push that 0
 {% endhighlight %}

 The setD is not dificult to implement.
-Our goal is to set the A regitser to the value of the base, then do D=M. If the base is not a simple push constant x, then we use PushGroup's setD method, but replace the first character of the last line with an A instead of a D. If it is a simple constant, then we just do @ (the constant value).
+Our goal is to set the A register to the value of the base, then do D=M. If the base is not a simple push constant x, then we use PushGroup's setD method, but replace the first character of the last line with an A instead of a D. If it is a simple constant, then we just do @ (the constant value).

 # How I deal with comparision